The McCauley, Gadd and Ford Families: Full Research

 "Sir, Permit me through your columns to make a few remarks upon the statement of the Town Clerk as reported in the "Press" of the 4th instant.
 He said that my tender was only 5s less than the one accepted.
 Now, sir, my tender for the 80 stones, 8in. by 8in. by 18in., amounted to £11 15s, whilst that of my opponent, which was accepted at 3s per lineal foot, amounted to £18.
 The chairman remarked that where the lowest tender was not accepted, the public knew there was a good reason for not doing so.
 I think, sir, if fair play and no favour is the order of the day in the City Council, the "good reason" referred to will be stated in justice to myself and the public.
 I am, sir, your obedient servant, Elijah Gadd"

 Again showing his versatility and entrepreneurial spirit, Elijah Gadd became a market gardener, winning various prizes for his produce.
 He is mentioned in Gordon Ogilvie’s 1976 book, "The Port Hills of Christchurch", which also includes relevant photographs.
 Excerpts on Elijah Gadd from this book and from G. R. Macdonald’s "Dictionary of Canterbury Biographies" are reproduced in Appendices 3 and 4 at the end of this document.
-From these and the other references to Elijah, it may be surmised that he was a determined, single-minded and somewhat abrasive character, not universally popular with his fellow settlers or the Christchurch establishment.
+From these and the other references to Elijah, it may be surmised that, although a devoted family man, he was also a determined, single-minded and somewhat abrasive character, not universally popular with his fellow settlers or the Christchurch establishment.
+Perhaps he lived up to one possible derivation of his Gadd surname, namely "an irritating and persistent person" (see above) !

 SS Rotomahana